pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

 ### Fix list of entries

-To refer to a fix list of entries, you have to define enum in schema.
+To refer to a fix list of entries, you have to define "enum" in schema.
 Below you find an easy example for this.

 ```yaml
 "account": {